Supplier Code of Conduct

-Employers Mutual Casualty Company and its subsidiaries (collectively referred to as “EMC”) are committed to conducting business honestly, with integrity, and in accordance with the highest ethical standards.
-As part of that commitment, EMC expects all of its business partners, including, but not limited to, suppliers, vendors, distributors, subcontractors and other service providers (“business partners”) to do the same.
-This Code of Conduct summarizes EMC’s expectations of all business partners.
+Employers Mutual Casualty Company and its subsidiaries and affiliate, EMC National Life Company (collectively referred to as “EMC”) are committed to conducting business honestly, with integrity, and in accordance with the highest ethical standards.
+As part of that commitment, EMC expects all of its suppliers, including, but not limited to, external business partners, vendors, consultants, distributors, subcontractors and other service providers to do the same.
+This Code of Conduct summarizes certain minimum expectations of all EMC's suppliers.
+EMC's business partners are responsible for ensuring that this Code of Conduct is shared with all employees and subcontractors assigned to perform work on behalf of EMC.

 Fair Dealing, Honesty and Integrity